IRS-Cybersec/ctfdump/IRSInternalCTF/Special Stego Series/Special Stego IV - Sunset and Mountains.md

             continue
 ```

-Running it with `VirtualRealitySampleScreenshot.png` will yield the flag at step size 85.
+Running it with `VirtualRealitySampleScreenshot.png` will yield the flag at a step size of 85.

 ```
 75